zqx1392/hello-world/README.md

-- find appropriate spec for drive log computer.
-(16GB, 4TB+)
+- send all need information to ben for payroll
 - Think something for Chinen and Ohta san -> BNK48 and BOZZE
 - Find new cabinet with key to hide things